What is the Definition or Meaning of OTA and its relevance to the Hospitality Industry?

 How do hotels connect or manage their inventory on OTAs?

-Method 1: Login and manage inventory directly on each OTAs Portal.
+Method 1: Login and manage inventory directly on each OTA portal.

-As there are many OTAs and each of them has their own portal to manage inventory and rates.
-It is indeed a tedious and time-consuming job to manage your hotel's inventory on all these OTA's.
+There are many OTAs and each of them has its portal to manage inventory and rates.
+It is indeed a tedious and time-consuming job to manage your hotel’s inventory on all these OTAs.

-Method 2: Use a Hotel Management Software with an OTA connection.
+Method 2: Use Hotel Management Software with an OTA connection.

 Method 3: Use a third-party Channel Manager

-To ease the job of hotel revenue staff/managers there are third party software called as 'Channel Manager', which will allow them to sell all their rooms on all connected OTA sites, GDS Channels, Wholesalers, Hotels own website etc. at the same time.
+To ease the job of hotel revenue staff/managers there is third-party software called ‘Channel Manager’, which will allow them to sell all their rooms on all connected OTA sites, GDS Channels, Wholesalers, Hotel’s website, etc. at the same time.

 How hotel details are pushed/pulled by OTA's?